UCLAdeepvision/CS188-Projects-2022Winter/_posts/2022-01-27-team13-trajectory-prediction.md

 ## Introduction

-Predicting the behavior of others on the road is difficult: often, a holistic understanding of a scene and its context is required, including the width of road lanes, four-way intersection rules, traffic lights, and signs.
-Recent learning-based approaches to tackling behavior prediction require building a representation to encode the map and trajectory information, often in the form of High Definition (HD) maps.
+Predicting the behaviour of others on the road is difficult: often, a holistic understanding of a scene and its context is required, including the width of road lanes, four-way intersection rules, traffic lights, and signs.
+Recent learning-based approaches to tackling behaviour prediction require building a representation to encode the map and trajectory information, often in the form of High Definition (HD) maps.
 These HD maps are rendered as color-coded attributes (Fig 1, left), which encode scene context information, such as traffic signs, lanes, and road boundaries, with ConvNets.
 These approaches have a few drawbacks.
 First and foremost, utilizing ConvNets to encode scene context information requires a lot of compute and time.
 In addition, processing maps as imagery makes it challenging to model long-range geometry, such as lanes merging ahead.
 To address these shortcomings, the authors of this paper propose to learn a unified representation for multi-agent dynamics and structure scene context directly from their vectorized form (Fig 1, right) using a hierarchical graph neural network architecture, VectorNet, with the ultimate goal of building a system which learns to predict the intent of vehicles, which are parameterized as trajectories.

 ![Artificial neural network]({{ '/assets/images/team13/HD_map.png' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}